Sayyida Zaynab Mosque, Syria: Architecture

 Several Shia scholars and celebrities such as Seyyed Mohsen Amin Ameli, and Seyyed Hossein Yousef Maki Ameli are buried in the shrine of Sayyidah Zainab and the surrounding cemeteries.
 Ali Shariati, an ideologue of the Iranian Revolution, had wished before his death, to be buried in the yard of Zaynab bint Ali, the descendant of Muhammad and beloved daughter of Imam Ali.
 His shrine is found within the compound of Sayyidah Zaynab Mosque and is regularly visited by many Iranian pilgrims.

 Recent history

 On 27 September 2008, a car bomb attack took place on the intersection leading up to the mosque, killing 17 people.

 On 14 June 2012, the town became the target of a suicide car bomb attack where around 14 people were heavily wounded.

 Since mid-summer 2012, the town has been under attack from armed militants in neighbouring Sunni towns.
-Many Shia and pro-government families were driven out of their homes in southern Damascus and sought refuge in al-Sitt.
+Many Shia and pro-government families were driven out of their homes in southern Damascus and sought refuge in Sayyidah Zaynab.
 Constant shelling became more frequent in this predominantly Shia town, and rockets landing on random places in the town became common.